MTomys/MAS-projects/README.md

 # PROJECT 3
 This topic is about: Inheritance (Overlapping, multi, multi-aspect, dynamic)

-# PROJECT 4
-This topic is about: Constraints (NOTE: i did not add this since the topic seemed not that important).

 # PROJECT 5:
 This topic is about: ORM (object-relational mapping)